survivejs/webpack-book/manuscript/techniques/04_testing.md

 T> If you want to understand the `env` idea, see the *Loading JavaScript* chapter.

 On Karma side, reporting has to be set up and Karma configuration has to be connected with webpack. *karma-webpack* provides two fields for this purpose: `webpack` and `webpackMiddleware`.
-You will use the former in this case to make sure the code gets processed through Babel.
+You should use the former in this case to make sure the code gets processed through Babel.

 **karma.conf.js**